 Each region was scored by taking percentile ranks (wherein 0 is the lowest rank, 100 is the highest) of 14 different metrics.
 Austin scored 100 in the People category, meaning it had the highest rate of both population growth and labor force growth, the two metrics in that category.
 San Diego, San Jose, San Francisco, and Los Angeles all scored the lowest because they experienced the greatest population and labor force losses given their pre-pandemic levels.

-Austin, Texas ranked first across the 25 regions in our study, scoring an average of 86 (out of 100) across the 14 metrics we evaluated.
-Within these metrics, it ranked first (100/100) on 6 metrics: job growth, “knowledge worker” growth, population growth, labor force growth, net absorption, and new housing units per capita.
-It also scored high (second only to Denver) on change in sales tax revenue – experiencing an increase of $33 million (or 13%) from 2019 to 2021.
+Austin, Texas ranked first across the 25 regions in our study, scoring an average of 92.8 (out of 100) across the 15 metrics we evaluated.
+Within these metrics, it ranked first (100/100) on 10 metrics: job growth, “knowledge worker” growth, growth in job postings, growth in “computer and mathematical” job postings, population growth, labor force growth, net absorption, new housing units per capita, sales tax revenue growth, and air travel growth.
 These figures speak to the dramatic resilience and growth Austin, and Texas as a whole, experienced during the pandemic, while coastal cities like San Francisco and New York continue to suffer losses.

 For questions about this project, please contact Abby Raisz, Research Manager at the Bay Area Council Economic Institute at firstname.lastname@example.org.